 US Amateur won by Bill Sanders in Los Angeles.
 Shortly before that he had won the PNGA.
 The next year he played on the Walker Cup and eventually played a number of years on the tour.

 Washington State Open at Inglewood was won by Don Bies.
 Don is also known for Bies landing on #4.

 The State Open returned and our current pro, Mike Gove was the winner.
 Mike was a collegiate all American, Walker Cup Player plus a few years later the Hudson Cup.
 He spent several years on the PGA Tour also.

 The first of a long series of GTE Senior Tour Championships were played at Inglewood.
 All the “names you knew” came and put on a terrific show.
 Chi Chi Rodriguez won the first event.

 The mortgage was retired and the members began planning the clubs renovation after years of deferred maintenance.

 The PNGA returned to Inglewood for their Centennial tournament.
-Thc course proved challenging.
-Mike Haack and Brian Flugstead member “favorite sons” and Mike was Runner-Up to Michael Beard, son of Professional Frank Beard.
+The course proved challenging.
+Mike Haack and Brian Flugstad member “favorite sons” and Mike was runner-up to Michael Beard, son of professional Frank Beard.

 Renovation continued as an irrigation holding pond was added on #18 along with a new irrigation system and a maintenance building was added.
-Also a sanding program was started for better winter playing conditions and improved turf, the course is now in quality condition nearly every day.
+A sanding program was started for better winter playing conditions and improved turf, the course is now in quality condition nearly every day.

 2004 - USGA Senior Amateur qualifying